alan-nascimento/meli-product-finder/README.md

 > Practical frontend test of Mercado Livre.
 > The project consists of performing a search in the search box, listing up to 4 products found in the search and enabling the visualization of the product detail.
 > It is possible to access the application through this [link](https://meli-product-finder.vercel.app).
+The BFF for this application is available at this [link](https://github.com/alan-nascimento/meli-product-finder-api).

 ## Prerequisites